-Low water pressure is probably one of the most common complaints in the plumbing industry.
-There’s nothing especially satisfying about having to run around in the shower to get a good rinse, so let’s take a look at some of the probable causes and potential remedies of a low water pressure problem.
+Low water pressure is probably one of the most common complaints in that plumbers get.
+There’s nothing especially satisfying about having to run around in the shower to get a good rinse, so let’s take a look at some of the most probable causes and potential remedies for a low water pressure problem.

 If you’re not on city water, you can test the pressure yourself with a pressure gauge, usually available at your local hardware or big-box home improvement stores.
 Just hold the gauge to an outside spigot and run the water for an instant reading.